beriberikix/zephyr-vscode-example/README.md

 # zephyr-vscode-example

 This is an example configuration for setting up Visual Studio Code for Zephyr application development.
+It was originally created for the talk entitled, "[Zephyr & Visual Studio Code: How to Develop Zephyr Apps with a Modern, Visual IDE](https://youtu.be/IKNHPmG-Qxo)" at EOSS 2023.

 ## Example details